aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 8.4.1.
 Downed flag runner

 A. A flag runner is considered down when:

 i.
-Any part of the flag runner’s body, other than their hands or feet, touches the ground.
+Any part of the flag runner's body, other than their hands or feet, touches the ground.

 a.
 The flag itself touching the ground does not cause the flag runner to be considered down.

 ii.
 Any part of the flag runner contacts the ground on or outside the boundary of the pitch.

 iii.
-The flag runner’s clothing needs to be adjusted, as described in *8.4.2.
-Adjusting the Flag Runner’s Clothing*.
+The flag runner's clothing needs to be adjusted, as described in *[8.4.2.
+Adjusting the Flag Runner's Clothing](#842-adjusting-the-flag-runners-clothing)*.

 iv.
 Play is restarted after any stoppage.

 B. When the flag runner is down, the flag is uncatchable, regardless of whether the flag runner went down intentionally or unintentionally.

 i.
-The flag runner is considered down until the completion of their three second head start (see: *8.4.3.
-Resetting a Downed Flag Runner*).
+The flag runner is considered down until the completion of their three second head start (see: *[8.4.3.
+Resetting a Downed Flag Runner](#843-resetting-a-downed-flag-runner)*).

 ### 8.4.2.
-Adjusting the Flag Runner’s Clothing
+Adjusting the Flag Runner's Clothing

-A. The flag runner’s clothing needs to be adjusted if the flag runner’s shorts are notably low or off center, the flag runner’s other clothing obscures the flag, or the flag runner’s clothing impedes the flag runner.
+A. The flag runner's clothing needs to be adjusted if the flag runner's shorts are notably low or off center, the flag runner's other clothing obscures the flag, or the flag runner's clothing impedes the flag runner.

-B. If the flag runner’s clothing needs to be adjusted, the flag runner is considered down and the flag is uncatchable from the moment the clothing is askew, at the discretion of the referee.
+B. If the flag runner's clothing needs to be adjusted, the flag runner is considered down and the flag is uncatchable from the moment the clothing is askew, at the discretion of the referee.

 i.
-If the clothing is made askew because a seeker had grabbed the flag and it did not release from the shorts, the flag runner shall not be considered down due to this movement of clothing until the seeker lets go of the flag so long as the seeker did not also grab other parts of the flag runner’s clothing.
+If the clothing is made askew because a seeker had grabbed the flag and it did not release from the shorts, the flag runner shall not be considered down due to this movement of clothing until the seeker lets go of the flag so long as the seeker did not also grab other parts of the flag runner's clothing.

 ### 8.4.3.
 Resetting a Downed Flag Runner

 Once a flag runner has been ruled down, the seekers must:

 A. Cease directly pursuing the flag.

-B. Release all parts of the flag runner’s body, clothing, and the flag.
+B. Release all parts of the flag runner's body, clothing, and the flag.

 C. Allow the flag runner to rise to their feet.

 D. Allow the flag runner to adjust all clothing and equipment as necessary.

 E. Allow an additional three-second head start as counted off by the lead assistant referee before directly pursuing the flag again.

 ⚑ *Back to Hoops*—Illegally pursuing the flag